Heart Disease In Women - How To Reduce Your Risk Of Heart Disease

 Yet many women remain unaware of the dangerous effects that cardiovascular disease (CVD) can have on their bodies.

-Without being properly educated about all the heart health risks, these women fail to take the precautions necessary to reduce the risk of what is in most instances is a preventable disease.
+Without being properly educated about all the heart health risks, these women fail to take the precautions necessary to reduce the risk of what is in most instances a preventable disease.

 Cardiovascular disease (CVD) is an umbrella term that is used to describe any disease of the heart and blood vessels and encompasses all conditions affecting the heart muscle itself, the valves of the heart and/or the blood vessels that supply the heat (i.e., coronary arteries).